 David’s House Ministries was born in the heart of a pastor and his wife, Pastor Jay and Lois DeBoer who had been blessed with a son who was born with significant disabilities.
 At the urging of longtime friends, Pastor Jim and Sue Holwerda, they decided that the Lord was leading them to establish a ministry where their son, David, could live.
-Jay and Lois realized that there would come a day when they would no longer be able to provide the personal care, social opportunities and encouragement in the Christian faith their son needed.
+Jay and Lois realized that there would come a day when they would no longer be able to provide the personal care, social opportunities, and encouragement in the Christian faith their son needed.
 The dream was born to not only meet David’s needs but to establish a ministry that would bless many other families as well.
-A board was formed and a sponsoring agency, Honey Creek Christian Homes, agreed to help bring the dream into reality.
-Incidentally, Jim Holwerda had become the Executive Director of Honey Creek Christian Homes.

 House 2 was built in 1994 with financial gifts in addition to gifts of labor and materials.
 It was designed to meet a higher level of care needs for 12 men and women.

 In 1997, a three-bedroom apartment was added to House 1 in order to provide a more spacious and private living space for the houseparents.
 This was beneficial in providing a more livable space for the houseparents and enabled them to serve on a longer-term basis.
 A similar apartment was added to House 2 in 1999.

-Also in 2010, our Community Living Support program, Shalom Springs, was established and began serving men and women who are able to live more independently than those in the adult foster care program.
-These residents can choose to receive supportive services by contracting with David’s House Ministries.
-There are currently 15 men and women with special needs living in the Shalom Springs apartments.
+Also in 2010, our Supportive Services program (CLS) was established and began serving men and women who are able to live more independently.
+These individuals can choose to receive supportive services by contracting with David’s House Ministries.

 David’s House Ministries has developed a program modeled after a “three-legged stool” with the intention of providing:

 - Quality surroundings and care